 If there were any clouds at that altitude, they would not be that kind of clouds.

 The early scene with Armstrong’s young daughter makes the basic mistake of unnecessary repetition, but thereafter the film picks up to the right pace, in my estimation.
 I feel that the early ‘family life’ scenes were overdone though.

 I find many ‘people oriented’ scenes too close-cropped (zoomed in) for comfort.
 It imparts the feel of a film made for the small screen.
 Fortunately, many scenes, including those on the moon (filmed in some kind of gravel pit, apparently) are truly scenic.

 This is not a criticism either, although I initially considered it one.
 (I have retained this paragraph because I believe it to be interesting.)
-In orbit around the moon in the lunar module, Ryan Gosling steps back and forth to change view from the instrument panel to looking out of one of the triangular windows.
-However, at that point in reality the astronauts are in zero-G, so it seemed to me that there could be no stepping of any kind.
+In orbit around the moon in the lunar module, Ryan Gosling steps back and forth to change view from his main triangular window to looking out of one of the overhead windows.
+At that point in reality the astronauts were in zero-G, so it seemed to me that there could be no stepping of any kind.
 However, they were restrained from floating around the cabin by elastic chords fastened to the floor at one end and hooked onto the sides of their space suits at waist level at the other, so such movement was possible.
 In any case, when they use the engine to drop down to the surface, some virtual body weight returns, firstly from the acceleration imparted by the rocket engine, and then from the moon’s own gravity.